Orange County Unfiled Tax Lawyer

 Rely on Our Tax Attorneys When Facing A Civil or Criminal Tax Investigation

 If you are facing serious tax charges, the stakes are too high to challenge the IRS and Department of Justice alone.
 The experienced Orange County unfiled tax lawyer and accounting professionals of the Tax Law Offices of David W. Klasing are dedicated to standing up to the IRS for taxpayers under investigation or charged with serious tax crimes and violations.
-To schedule a reduced-rate consultation, call our firm at 800-681-1295 or contact us online today.
+To schedule a reduced-rate consultation, call our firm at (949) 681-3502 or 800-681-1295 or contact us online today.

 Orange County Tax Law Offices

 For any of your tax planning compliance and controversy needs in Orange County, contact the Lawyers at The Tax Law Offices of David W. Klasing today.
 Our experienced Tax Lawyers offer a reduced-rate consultation on new cases or engagements.
 Call (949) 681-3502 or 800-681-1295 or contact us online today to schedule a reduce rate initial consultation at our Orange County tax law offices, or at one of our other convenient locations across Southern California.